Arelle/ixbrl-viewer/README.md

 # Accessing the javascript viewer application

 ## Accessing via the CDN
-In order to make things as easy as possible Workiva is now hosting the javascript via a CDN.
-It can be accessed via the followng CDN url:
+The JavaScript file is available via a CDN.
+It can be accessed via the following url:
 ```
 https://cdn-prod.wdesk.com/ixbrl-viewer/<version tag>/ixbrlviewer.js
 ```